 Daniel P. Venora is a partner in Keegan Werlin LLP’s energy and regulatory practice, specializing in energy, regulatory and public utility law.
-Mr. Venora represents a number of electric and gas utilities, telecommunications companies, water companies and other businesses.
+Mr. Venora represents a number of electric and gas utilities, telecommunications companies and other businesses.

 Before joining Keegan Werlin in 2014, Mr. Venora served in the position of Assistant General Counsel with Northeast Utilities from 1989 – 2007.